 If you do not have an official financial sponsor, you are only able to provide evidence of funding using your own bank account (including a joint account you hold with someone else) or your parents or legal guardian’s bank accounts.
 If the money is in someone else’s account, or in a business account that does not have your parent’s name on it, you will need to move it so that you can provide the correct documents.
-Maintenance must be in the form of cash funds, you cannot use an overdraft facility or credit card.
+The Student Route financial requirements allow for use of 'personal' fund accounts only, not business accounts.
+Maintenance must be in the form of cash funds and must be avaliable to withdraw immediately which means you cannot use an overdraft facility or credit card as evidence of funds.

-You must provide original bank statements meeting every one of the following requirements:
+You must provide bank statements meeting each one of the following requirements: